jimmoffitt/developer_advocate.blog/Entities_JSON_Native.md

     "symbols": [
     ]
   }
 ```

 On the otherhand, the ```media``` and ```polls``` entities will only appear when that type of content is part of the Tweet.

-Consumers of ```entities``` and ```entities_extended``` sections must be tolerant of 'missing' fields, since nto all fields appear in all contexts.
-Parsers should tolerate the addition of new fields and variance in ordering of fields with ease.
-It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

 ### Native Tweet media

 If a Tweet contains native media (shared with the Tweet user-interface as opposed via a link to elsewhere), there will also be a ```extended_entities``` section.
 When it comes any native media (photo, video, or GIF), the ```extended_entities``` is the preferred metadata source for several reasons.
 Currently, up to four photos can be attached to a Tweet.
 The  ```entities``` metadata will only contain the first photo (until 2014, only one photo could be included), while the ```extended_entities``` section will include all attached photos.
 When it comes to native media, another deficiency with the ```entities.media``` metadata is that the media type will always indicate 'photo', even in cases where the attached media is a video or animated GIF.
 The actual type of media is specified in the ```extended_entities.media[].type``` attribute and is set to either _photo_, _video_, or _animated_gif_.
 When it comes to native media, the ```extended_entities``` metadata is the way to go.

+### Parsing Tips

+Consumers of ```entities``` and ```entities_extended``` sections must be tolerant of 'missing' fields, since nto all fields appear in all contexts.
+Parsers should tolerate the addition of new fields and variance in ordering of fields with ease.
+It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

 The ```entities``` and ```extended_entities``` sections are both made up of arrays of entity _objects_.
 Below you will find descriptions for each of these entity objects, including data dictionaries that describe the object attribute names, types, and short description.
 We'll also include some sample JSON payloads.